SimpleBoilerplates/Flutter/README.md

   - User can Sign In and Up
   - After signing in he can see a list of items

+It uses a mock json server which doesn't store or validate, so for sign in/up any email, password will simply work.

 ## Getting Started 🚀